 The district also has a rich biodiversity of flora and fauna.
 Currently, the scope for ecotourism development in Chhukha is huge but scantily explored.

 On the 5th of February, the first National Stakeholder Consultation was held in Thimphu along with all the stakeholders involved in the development of Destination Chuukha.

 Tourism Action Plan

-In the 12th Five Year Plan (2018-2023), Chhukha aims to increase the number of tourists arrival by at least ten-fold.
+In the 12th Five Year Plan (2018-2023), Chhukha aims to increase the number of tourists arriving by at least ten-fold.
 The first step in realizing this planned target is to have a Tourism Action Plan in place.
-Through this Tourism Action Plan, Chhukha aims to establish itself as a favorite winter destination for international as well as domestic tourists.
-The identification of the ecotourism sites and the development of new trekking routes are on-going.
-Various water adventure spots such as rafting is also under the pipeline.
+Through this Tourism Action Plan, Chhukha aims to establish itself as a favourite winter destination for international as well as domestic tourists.
+The identification of the ecotourism sites and the development of new trekking routes are ongoing.
+Various water adventure sports such as rafting is also under the pipeline.

 The Economic Development Sector at the Dzongkhag Administration is designated to undertake tourism development activities.
 In collaboration with the Nature Conservation Division (NCD) and the International Centre for Integrated Mountain Development (ICIMOD), these stakeholders will be exploring the potentials of Chhukha in the tourism sphere.

 Following the tourism development aspirations of the government, the tourism action plan of Chhukha aims to promote responsible tourism that is economically, ecologically, culturally, and locally sustainable within the overarching development vision of Gross National Happiness (GNH).